 When I created my first automated voicemail message, it took me a TON of time to figure out what to say, how to say it, and how to communicate the right tone in a way that would keep people on the line long enough to take action.

-It ended up working quite well, but even so, I’ve revisited this message several times over the years and continually tweaked and improved different aspects of what it says.
+It worked quite well, but I've revisited this message several times over the years and continually tweaked and improved different aspects of what it says.

 You can do the same thing.
-If you want to come up with your own message and convey these points in a way that will resonate with your target audience, I have no doubt that you can do it.
+If you want to come up with your message and convey these points in a way that will resonate with your target audience, I do not doubt you can do it.
 That being said, I also know how time-consuming it can be to create this kind of communication that comes across the right way and compels people to act.

 If you want to get this job done quickly and get your voicemail message up and running TODAY, you're more than welcome to download all of my scripts, along with some professionally recorded renditions of each message.
 I've included them in a male and a female voice, so you'll have some options.